 Types of International Trade

-There are three types of international trade: Export Trade, Import Trade and Entrepot Trade.
+There are three types of international trade: Export Trade, Import Trade, and Entrepot Trade.
 Export and import trade we have already covered above.
 Entrepot Trade is a combination of export and import trade and is also known as Re-export.
-It means importing goods from one country and exporting it to another country after adding some value to it.
+It means importing goods from one country and exporting them to another country after adding some value.

-For instance, India imports gold from China makes jewelry from it and then exports it to other countries.
+For instance, India imports gold from China to make jewelry and exports it to other countries.

-Countries go for trade internationally, when there are not enough resources or capacity to meet the domestic demand.
+Countries go for trade internationally when there are not enough resources or capacity to meet the domestic demand.
 So, by importing the needed goods, a country can use their domestic resources to produce what they are good at.
-Then, the country can export the surplus in the international market.
+Then, the country can export the surplus to the international market.
 Primarily, a nation imports goods and services for the following reasons:

 If the companies abroad can offer good and services of superior quality.
 For instance, Scotch Whiskey from Scotland is considered to be superior.
 Scotland exports around 37 bottles of Scotch per second.

-If it is impossible to produce that product domestically, like a special variety of fruit or a mineral.
-For instance, Japan has no natural reserves of oil, and thus, it imports all its oil.
+Suppose it is impossible to produce that product domestically, like a special variety of fruit or a mineral.
+For instance, Japan has no natural oil reserves, and thus, it imports all its oil.

-If a demand for a product or services is more in a country than what it can domestically produce, then it goes for import.
+If a demand for a product or service is more in a country than what it can domestically produce, then it goes for import.

 Advantages of International Trade

-It allows countries to specialize in producing only those goods and services, which it is good at and hence provide a comparative advantage.
+It allows countries to specialize in producing only those goods and services which it is good at and hence provide a comparative advantage.

 Economies of Scale